 From the Dean

-So much has happened since our fall 2018 Southscapes issue.
-In those intervening months, we have witnessed the tragic, the historic and the inspirational.
+So much has happened since out fall 2018 Southscapes issue.
+I those interveneing months, we have witnessed the tragic, the historic and the inspirational.
 For many Georgians, the lingering aftermath of Hurricane Michael is a painful reminder of the devastation of that massive storm.

 In December 2018 CAES, along with colleagues in the School of Social Work and the College of Family and Consumer Sciences, hosted a collaborative summit on rural stress.
 Representatives from 20 states and the District of Columbia shared best practices and innovative programs to deal with rural health issues, the opioid crisis, chronic disease and suicide in rural areas.